cereniyim/fraud-detection-app/README.md

 contract creation and so on.
 So, I started by narrowing down the problem scope to use ERC20 token transfers only.

 Moreover, since "better than a random" model is emphasized in the requirements, I only included 2 features: the value of the transaction per token and gas cost.
-Gas cost is calculated by multiplying the effective gas price and gas used by transaction.

 ### Alchemy as the source data provider
 I  explored several data source providers (Alchemy and Etherscan) to get token transfer transactions.
 I chose Alchemy API